-French prosecutors seek maximum 20-year sentence for man in mass rape case
+French prosecutors seek 20 years for Dominique Pelicot in mass rape case

-Dominique Pelicot drugged his wife and invited dozens of strangers to their home to rape her over a nine-year period.
+The 71-year-old Frenchman drugged his wife and invited dozens of strangers to rape her over a nine-year period.

 Prosecutors in France have demanded the maximum 20-year prison sentence for a man who organised the mass rape of his then-wife for almost a decade.